oliverjam/promise-practice/README.md

 Let's practice using and creating promises.

+## Setup

+1. Clone this repo
+1. Run `npm install` to install dependencies

 ## Using promises

 A promise is an object that _represents_ the eventual result of an some asynchronous code.
 A function that needs to do some asynchronous work (e.g. fetching data from an API on another website) can _return_ a promise object, which is its "promise" to you that you will eventually get a result.